 For a more low-key cherry blossom-viewing experience, this beautiful park near Annandale, Virginia has about 20 cherry trees.
 You'll also see many other flowers, trees, and shrubs in bloom in the spring and all year long.
 Green Spring has 22 themed gardens over 31 acres, included two children's gardens, and kids will also enjoy walking along the stream.
 Admission is free, and the grounds are open daily from dawn to dusk.

 Brookside Gardens is Montgomery County’s 50-acre public garden situated within Wheaton Regional Park.
 Most of the cherry trees are in the Japanese-style Gude Garden.
 Kids will also enjoy the labyrinth and the children’s garden.
 Brookside Gardens is open from sunrise to sunset, and admission is free.

-Can't make it out to see the Washington, DC cherry blossoms in person this year?
+Can't make it out to see the DC cherry blossoms in person this year?
 Check out the National Cherry Blossom Festival's BloomCam for real-time online viewing.